All Episodes

 I have been audited every year since I left New York State, starting in 1997.

-And I I have found that I've paid more than I actually owe just to keep you people off my back, but it isn't working.
+And I have found that I've paid more than I actually owe just to keep you people off my back, but it isn't working.

 Think that would fly?

-I'm gonna try it.
+I'm going to try it.

-I know my last name or Geitner, if my last name were uh Dashel, it would work.
+If my last name were Dashel, it would work.

 There are a lot of screw-ups going on out there, but because of the domestic turmoil, nobody is noticing.

-John Kerry, who served in Vietnam, the haughty John Kerry, went in there and talked to Basher Assad of Syria, and basically spent the whole time trashing the Bush administration.
+John Kerry, who served in Vietnam, the haughty John Kerry, went in there and talked to Basher Assad of Syria and basically spent the whole time trashing the Bush administration.

 It's a new day.